UNM-CARC/QuickBytes/R_at_CARC/getting_R_software.md

 ## Getting R in the first place

-There are two options for accessing R at Carc and I will run through both approaches since there are pros and cons to each.
+There are three options for accessing R at Carc and I will run through both approaches since there are pros and cons to each.
 ### Option 1
 The first option is to activate an installed R module.
 When logged in to a CARC system you can use the `module avail` command to see which R versions are available.
 If you have a CARC account open a terminal and log in to follow along.